1923–24 Primera Fuerza season

-The 1923–24 season of Primera Fuerza was the amateur football league's second season.
+The 1923–24 season of Primera Fuerza was the Mexico amateur football league's second season.
 It was organized by the Federación Central de Fútbol (Central Football Federation), after the Federación Mexicana de Football Asociación changed its name in 1923.

-During this season, the league had 9 participating clubs and all from Mexico City.
+During this season, the league had 9 participating clubs, all of them from Mexico City.
 CF Aurrerá and Reforma AC joined the league, Guerra y Marina changed its name to Son-Sin, while Tranvías and Luz y Fuerza merged to create a new club called Necaxa.

 Standings

 A playoff match was held at Campo Asturias to define the title on July 27, 1924.